bigboytimi/pig-game/README.md

-# pig-game
+# GuessTheNumber
-A Retro-Inspired Pig Game
+A Retro-Inspired GUESS THE NUMBER GAME.

 This is a simple game where you input a number guess - if your guess matches a randomly generated number then you win.